Missing the Medicare Initial Enrollment Period

 - In person at your local Social Security office.

 You’ll need documents that show proof of your age and citizenship to complete your enrollment.
-From there, you can choose the type of coverage you want:

 Understanding Medicare Coverage